Title vs Subtitle vs Keyword Field: Where Each ASO Keyword Should Go

 The three App Store fields that index keywords behave very differently.
 Putting the wrong keyword in the wrong field is the most common ASO mistake we see.

 Quick answer: The App Store indexes three fields, and each keyword belongs in exactly one.
 Put your brand plus your one best high-opportunity head term in the title (30 chars), your sharpest long-tail phrase in the subtitle (30 chars), and everything else comma-separated with no spaces or duplicates in the private keyword field (100 chars).
-Skip plurals and tense variants (Apple matches them automatically), put competitor brand names only in the keyword field, and on Google Play — which has no keyword field — work those terms naturally into the 4000-char long description instead.
+Skip plurals and tense variants, since Apple matches them automatically, and put competitor brand names only in the keyword field.
+On Google Play, which has no keyword field, work those terms naturally into the 4000-char long description instead.

 Once you've run ASO keyword research and have a shortlist of 10–15 keywords worth targeting, the next question is where each one goes.